 13,600 students from marginalised groups dropped out of IITs, IIMs in five years: Education Ministry

-This was mainly because of them getting a seat in another department or institutions or ‘on any personal ground’, the Centre said.
+This was mainly because of them getting a seat in another department or institutions or because of personal reasons, the Centre said.

 More than 13,600 students from Scheduled Castes, Scheduled Tribes and Other Backward Classes have dropped out of their courses at central universities, the Indian Institutes of Technology and the Indian Institutes of Management in the past five years, data tabled in Lok Sabha on Monday showed.

-This comes amid rising student suicides across higher educational institutions.
-Students from the marginalised communities have spoken about facing caste-based discrimination on campuses.
+Students from the marginalised communities have spoken about facing caste-based discrimination on campuses amid rising suicides among them across higher educational institutions.

 The data on Monday was provided by Subhas Sarkar, the minister of state for education, in response to a question by Bahujan Samaj Party MP Ritesh Pandey.